KSP-CKAN/MirrorKAN/README.md

 ### Installation
 Type the following in a bash shell to download and install MirrorKAN _to the current working directory_:
+Note that you can re-run the same command in the future to update MirrorKAN.

 `wget https://raw.githubusercontent.com/KSP-CKAN/MirrorKAN/master/bootstrap.py; python bootstrap.py`